IsakLundin/DA3018Project/notebook.md

 out.
 Because the the first one has around 2.6 million and some of the later ones only have 1.
 This makes the histograms look extremly empty.
 I will check with Lars if this is necessary or if the text form is enough.
 Meanwhile trying to get an respone I will start with the report.

+I got okay that it is not required to use histograms and that the text file table is enough when handing in.
+I now noticed in the description of the project that a table is enough.
+I should have read more thorough.
+I will now contine with the report.